 - Complete the Free Application for Federal Student Aid (FAFSA) at http://www.fafsa.ed.gov/.
 Be sure to include our school code (E00557) on your FAFSA.
 If you have questions call 800-433-3243.
 If you have already completed the FAFSA, you do not need to do it again.

-- Complete the REQUIRED Online TEACH Grant Initial and Subsequent Counseling and sign a TEACH Grant Agreement to Serve (ATS) at the Federal Student Aid TEACH Grant website
+- Complete the REQUIRED Online TEACH Grant Initial and Subsequent Counseling and sign a TEACH Grant Agreement to Serve (ATS) at the Federal Student Aid TEACH Grant website.
+(Be sure to enter OHIO as the state, not NH, as OH is the location of our main campus.)

 - Submit a copy of your SAT, ACT, or GRE scores if you scored above the 75th percentile.
 If you are unable to provide this documentation, you must have a cumulative GPA of at least 3.25 prior to receiving the grant AND maintain a cumulative GPA of at least 3.25 each semester you receive a TEACH GRANT.
 The Registrar will verify this information on each student who does not submit one of the above college admission test scores.